Beating the Optimal Verification of Entangled States via Collective Strategies

 Meanwhile, the price paid for QSV’s low resource consumption lies in its inability to learn noise, which is prevalent in various fast characterization methods.
 In practical scenarios, if the prepared quantum states fail the test, full tomography is often required to improve the state preparation, leading to high sample consumption again.
-This challenge has led to the development of improved tomographic methods including compressed sensing \cite{Gross.etal2010, Gross2011} and corrupted sensing \cite{ma_corruptedsensing_2024}, which, however, still scales exponentially though the resource consumption is reduced.
+This challenge has led to the development of improved tomographic methods including compressed sensing \cite{Gross.etal2010, Gross2011} and corrupted sensing \cite{ma_corruptedsensing_2025}, which, however, still scales exponentially though the resource consumption is reduced.
 Another approach to address imperfection involves understanding the noise channels, such as the Pauli channel, which typically requires exponentially increasing number of measurements to characterize.
 This learning efficiency can be improved to polynomial scaling with local correlations \cite{flammia_efficient_2020, harper_efficient_2020}, or to linear scaling under the assumption of sparse Pauli channels \cite{harper_fast_2021}.